volodicd/feel.io/README.md

 1. [Gabor filter](https://www.sciencedirect.com/science/article/abs/pii/S0045790621001890)
 2. A CNN-LSTM Based Deep Neural Networks for Facial Emotion Detection in Videos - Arnold Sachith A Hans
+3. Kosti, Ronak, Jose M. Alvarez, Adria Recasens, and Agata Lapedriza.
+"Context based emotion recognition using emotic dataset."
+IEEE transactions on pattern analysis and machine intelligence 42, no. 11 (2019): 2755-2766.
+4. Kosti, Ronak, Jose M. Alvarez, Adria Recasens, and Agata Lapedriza.
+"Emotion recognition in context."
+In Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 1667-1675.
+2017.
+5. Kosti, Ronak, Jose M. Alvarez, Adria Recasens, and Agata Lapedriza.
+"EMOTIC: Emotions in Context dataset."
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition Workshops, pp. 61-69.
+2017.